shreyagoyal9/hookify-app/README.md

 ---

 <div align="center">
-  Made with 🐘 and 🎵 by Shreya Goyal
+  Made with 🐘 and 🎵 by Shreya Goyal and Shansit Suman
 </div>